 Introduction to External Table in Hive

 An external table is a table that describes the schema or metadata of external files.
 Fundamentally, there are two types of tables in HIVE – Managed or Internal tables and external tables.
 The primary purpose of defining an external table is to access and execute queries on data stored outside the Hive.
 These data files may be stored in other tools like Pig, Azure storage Volumes (ASV) or any remote HDFS location.
-For external tables, Hive assumes that it has no ownership of the data and thus it does not require to manage the data as in managed or internal tables.
+Hive assumes that it has no ownership of the data for external tables, and thus, it does not require to manage the data as in managed or internal tables.
 Also, for external tables, data is not deleted on dropping the table.

 Working and Creating External tables in Hive